MarcCarranza/lodgify-test/README.md

 // setLoading(false);
 ```

-and reloading the page the Loader will show up (but the data won't be shown).
+and reloading the page then the Loader will show up (but the data won't be shown).

 ![](https://github.com/MarcCarranza/lodgify-test/blob/main/src/assets/load.gif)